Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ![GNU RADIO](https://www.gnuradio.org/imgs/gnuradio_logo_glyphs_as_paths.svg)

 GNU RADIO is a open-source software development platform used to create virtual signal processing block which can be implemented with software defined radio such as the Hackrf.
-By using the platform is allows low cost rf radio exquipment to be "equiped" virtually with decoders , filters , processing blocks to encode and decode data in the RF spectrum.
+By using the platform is allows low cost rf radio equipment to be "equipped" virtually with decoders , filters , processing blocks to encode and decode data in the RF spectrum.
 Using Gnu Radio allows us to make complex RF signal simulations without the need for expensive hardware thus reducing the cost of testing equipment.

 ## Attenuation